Master Natural Lighting Photography with Window Lighting

 Backlight

-Can produce a very soft-looking result, as there is almost no light falling onto the subject and can be used to highlight edges and reveal the internal structure of leaves and petals.
+It can produce a very soft-looking result, as there is almost no light falling onto the subject, and it can be used to highlight edges and reveal the internal structure of leaves and petals.

 Detailed Instructions for Basic Natural Lighting